-Impact of COVID-19 on Our Business
+COVID-19

-The World Health Organization determined that COVID-19 no longer fits the definition of a public health emergency and the U.S. government announced that the declaration of a public health emergency associated with COVID-19 expired on May 11, 2023.
-Although COVID-19 has entered an endemic stage, the continuing impacts of COVID-19 remain and are expected to continue to remain as a serious endemic threat for an indefinite future period and COVID-19 (or other future pandemics) may continue to adversely affect the global economic conditions, including possible additional supply chain disruptions, workplace dislocations, economic contraction, and negative pressure on customer budgets and customer sentiment.

-Given the uncertainties surrounding the impacts of COVID-19 on the Company's future financial condition and results of operations, we have and may continue to identify and execute various actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
+Although COVID-19 has entered an endemic stage, COVID-19 (or other future pandemics) may continue to adversely affect the global economic conditions, including possible additional supply chain disruptions, workplace dislocations, economic contraction, and negative pressure on customer budgets and customer sentiment.
+When COVID-19 was considered a public health emergency, we took actions to preserve our liquidity, manage cash flow and strengthen our financial flexibility.
 Such actions include, but are not limited to, reducing our discretionary spending, reducing capital expenditures, and implementing restructuring activities (see Note 3, Restructuring Activities, to the Financial Statements for more information).

 Our products require specialized parts, some of which became more difficult to source during the COVID-19 pandemic.
 In some cases, we had to purchase such parts from third-party brokers at substantially higher prices.
 The Company's tactics to mitigate global supply chain issues included redesigning certain circuit boards to accommodate computer chips that are more readily available in the market at more reasonable prices, and accumulating inventory in the first two quarters of the fiscal year ended March 31, 2023 ("Fiscal 2023").
 We also placed non-cancellable inventory orders for certain products in advance of our normal lead times to secure normal and incremental future supply and capacity.
 The increase in inventory purchases and in particular components purchased in the secondary markets was curtailed in the second half of Fiscal 2023, and the Company currently does not expect to continue to accumulate inventory, in the same magnitude, in future periods.
 However, if the Company encounters additional supply chain constraints again in the future, it may need to further adjust its operations to maintain sufficient liquidity.